USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     Number of simulation time steps (HHMMSS)
 -   `TSTEP [default: 010000]`<a id=TSTEP></a>
     Simulation output time step interval (HHMMSS)
--   `MET_TSTEP [default: 010000]`<a id=MET_TSTEP></a>
+-   `MET_TSTEP [default: time step of METCRO3D file]`<a id=MET_TSTEP></a>
     Meteorology input time step interval (HHMMSS).
-Users should note the simulation will be terminated IF MET_TSTEP is not atleast as small as the file tstep and not a multiple of the file tstep.
+Users who wish to specify temporally coarser meteorology then their input meterology may do so using this environment variable.
+It should noted the simulation will be terminated IF MET_TSTEP is not atleast as small as the file tstep and not a multiple of the file tstep.
 Ex.
 If the meteorology files have data available at 10 minute intervals, valid MET_STEPS are {10,20,30,40...} minutes.

 <a id=CCTM_Config_Options></a>